airbytehq/airbyte/docs/integrations/README.md

 ## Introduction to Connectors

 Each source or destination is a connector.
 A source is an API, file, database, or data warehouse that you want to ingest data from.
-A A destination is a data warehouse, data lake, database, or an analytics tool where you want to load your ingested data.
+A destination is a data warehouse, data lake, database, or an analytics tool where you want to load your ingested data.
 Connectors, therefore, can either pull data from a source, or push data to a destination.

 By browsing the catalog, you can see useful links to documentation, source code, and issues related to each connector.
 You'll also be able to see whether a connector is supported on our Open Source Software (OSS), our Cloud platform, or both.